TashaTJ/birthday-book-v2/README.md

 ### Bug 1

 Initially the category coloumn of the google sheet was not being updated when editing that field from the App.
-This was due to a logic error and fixed by creating a new variable category_input, line 434, ass opposed to user_input as it was before.
+This was due to a logic error and fixed by creating a new variable category_input, line 434, as opposed to user_input as it was before.

 <details><summary>Bugs Fixed info</summary>